gitenter/gitenter/doc/requirements/SyRS.md

 ### Information management

+SaaS:

+- [SyRS-0084]{StRS-0033} The software shall be able to save/centralize operational data in the cloud.

 ### Policies and regulations

 ### System life cycle sustainment

 ### Packaging, handling, shipping and transportation

+SaaS:

+- [SyRS-0083]{StRS-0033} The software shall have a pipeline to be deployed to a cloud computing platform.

+Local hosting:

+- [SyRS-0085]{StRS-0034} The software shall include a (semi-)automatic installation pipeline.

 ## Appendices